They are amazing and I will never use anyone but them ever again.

 Similac and Enfamil are both cow's milk-based formulas that parents and doctors initially believed to be safe for children.
 However, studies and clinical research have found that these baby formulas can cause a gastrointestinal infection in premature infants known as necrotizing enterocolitis (NEC).

 According to the U.S. Surgeon General in 2011, feeding a vulnerable premature infant formula is associated with higher rates of NEC.
 Advanced in Review: An International Review Journal made a similar claim in a 2017 article.
 “Different types of nutrition may affect the onset or progression of NEC.
 Several studies have indicated that bovine milk–based infant formulas lead to a higher incidence of NEC in preterm infants than does human milk (HM).”
 Despite the evidence of the risks, Mead Johnson and Abbott Laboratories, Inc. failed to include warnings on product labels for Enfamil and Similac baby formulas.
+The manufacturer has a duty to disclose the increased risk to premature babies of using their formulas.
+A premature baby formula lawsuit aims to hold the formula manufacturers responsible for the damages caused by their products.

 “Honest, caring and very sharp.
 Extremely knowledgeable about the in's and out's of every detail.
 Answers every question patiently and professionally.
 Very responsive and makes you feel comfortable when dealing with a difficult situation.
 I highly recommend.
 Thank you!”